Why is carbon monoxide referred to as 'the silent killer?'

 Carbon monoxide poisoning can mimic common illnesses often seen in school settings – making front line workers (such as teachers, administrators) key in recognizing a developing situation.
 A key indicator of an issue occurring is onset of symptoms among more than one person within the same space – which may be occurring rapidly.

-It's called the silent killer because it is colorless, odorless, and tasteless poison.
+Carbon monoxide is called 'the silent killer' because it is a colorless, odorless, and tasteless poison.
 It can only be detected with a detection device – the longer a person is exposed, the more health effects they will experience.
 If exposed long enough, or to large amounts in a short period of time, organ damage and death can occur.

-Carbon monoxide in the air rapidly enters all parts of the body, including blood brain and muscles, through breathing in.
+Carbon monoxide in the air rapidly enters all parts of the body, including blood, brain and muscles – through simply breathing in.
 The carbon monoxide in your body leaves through your lungs when you breathe out.
 Carbon monoxide binds to your red blood cells, essentially starving your body of the vital oxygen it needs to function correctly.

-Acute CO poisoning occurs with short-term high-level exposure and requires immediate medical intervention.
+Acute carbon monoxide poisoning occurs with short-term high-level exposure and requires immediate medical intervention.
 Based on exposure duration and amount, as well as the health/age of the person, those exposed may suffer from irreversible organ and brain damage, or even die before anyone recognizes there is a problem.

 Escalation of symptoms with acute poisoning can happen quickly: